Distance Restricted Manipulation in Voting: Introduction

-\paragraph*{Motivation:} The computational problem of manipulation has mostly been studied in what is called the complete information setting --- the manipulator exactly knows the preferences of all other voters.
-Although, this setting may be the best possible to prove intractability results (if one proves that manipulation is intractable even if the manipulator exactly knows the preferences of all other voters, then manipulator's job can only be harder if she does not know some part of others' preferences), it is hardly practical.
-Indeed, most applications of voting in AI, voting over a social network for example, involve a large number of voters where the complete information setting is far from reality.
-This motivates us to study the classical manipulation problem with an incomplete information setting.
-In our model, for every voter $v$, the manipulator has a believed preference $\suc_v$ and an integer $\delta_v$ denoting the worst case Kendall-Tau (number of pairs which are ranked differently) distance by which the true preference of the voter $v$ can deviate; low (high respectively) value of $\delta_v$ corresponds to the manipulator having high (low respectively) confidence on her belief about voter $v$'s true preference.
-Indeed, in many real world election scenarios, the manipulator can form a belief about a voter's preference based on that voter's historical data and other activities.
-However, due to various activities that may have happened since the last election or simply because of the inherent uncertainty in human nature, the voter's preference may have changed to some extent (quantified as $\delta_v$).
+\paragraph*{Motivation:} The computational problem of manipulation has mostly been studied in what is called the complete information setting --- the manipulator knows exactly, the preferences of all other voters.
+Although this setting may be the best possible to prove intractability results (if one proves that manipulation is intractable even if the manipulator exactly knows the preferences of all other voters, then the manipulator's job can only be harder if she does not know some part of the others' preferences), it is hardly practical.
+Indeed, most applications of voting in AI - voting over a social network for example, involve a large number of voters where the complete information setting is far from reality.
+This motivates us to study the classical manipulation problem in an incomplete information setting.
+In our model, for every voter $v$, the manipulator has a believed preference $\suc_v$ and an integer $\delta_v$ denoting the worst-case Kendall-Tau (number of pairs which are ranked differently) distance by which the true preference of the voter $v$ can deviate from $\suc_v$ ; low (high respectively) value of $\delta_v$ corresponds to the manipulator having high (low respectively) confidence on her belief about voter $v$'s true preference.
+Indeed, in many real-world election scenarios, the manipulator can form a belief about a voter's preference based on that voter's historical data and other activities.
+However, due to various activities that may have happened since the last election or simply because of the inherent uncertainty in human nature, the voter's preference may have slightly changed (quantified as $\delta_v$).